-ARTICLE 20 AMENDMENT AND INTERPRETATION OF THIS ANTI-DOPING POLICY
+ARTICLE 20 AMENDMENT AND INTERPRETATION OF ANTI-DOPING RULES

-- 20.1 This Anti-Doping Policy may be amended from time to time by IWF. - This Anti-Doping Policy shall be interpreted as an independent and autonomous text and not by reference to existing law or statutes. - 20.3 The headings used for the various Parts and Articles of this Anti-Doping Policy are for convenience only and shall not be deemed part of the substance of this Anti-Doping Policy or to affect in any way the language of the provisions to which they refer. - 20.4 The Code and the International Standards shall be considered integral parts of this Anti-Doping Policy and shall prevail in case of conflict. - 20.5 This Anti-Doping Policy has been adopted pursuant to the applicable provisions of the Code and shall be interpreted in a manner that is consistent with applicable provisions of the Code.
-The Introduction shall be considered an integral part of this Anti-Doping Policy.
+- 20.1 These Anti-Doping Rules may be amended from time to time by IWF. - 20.2 These Anti-Doping Rules shall be interpreted as an independent and autonomous text and not by reference to existing law or statutes.

+20.3 The headings used for the various Parts and Articles of these Anti-Doping Rules are for convenience only and shall not be deemed part of the substance of these Anti-Doping Rules or to affect in any way the language of the provisions to which they refer.